Dimensions of Ramadan

 - Unity of families and the ummah

 Ramadan is also a time for reaching out to non-Muslims.
-With this sense of communication with fellow Muslims, it is a good time to share the blessings of the month with our non Muslim neighbours, colleagues and whoever we interact with in our community in a kind, friendly way.
+With this sense of communication with fellow Muslims, it is a good time to share the blessings of the month with our non Muslim neighbours, colleagues and whoever we interact with in our community in whatever way we are able.

 Allah Almighty has diversified Ramadan for us in different ways.
 He not only shakes up our eating and sleeping patterns, as the month moves through different seasons in the year, it is never the same one year to the next.
 It is anti-boredom.
 Unlike fixed festivals, we experience Ramadan in summer and winter and this keeps it fresh and varied.

 The third dimension of Ramadan is transformation.
 Ramadan forces us to change our habits, sleeping habits, eating habits, drinking habits, even intimate relationships.